 Edward Grew died in January of 1945.
 Ruth Grew continued to live at 238 Marlborough until about 1953.
 By 1954, she was living in an apartment at the Hotel Agassiz at 191 Commonwealth.

 By 1954, 238 Marlborough was the home of Earl W. Carr and his wife, Emma A. S. (Brennan) Carr, who operated it as a lodging house.
 They previously had lived at 972 Beacon.
 In November of 1954, they applied for (and subsequently received) permission to install fire balconies connecting with 240 Marlborough.

 The Carrs continued to live at 238 Marlborough, and operate it as a lodging house, in 1963.

-In October of 1976 (prior to formally acquiring the property), Back Bay Restorations filed for (and subsequently received) permission to remodel the property and convert it from a dormitory into six apartments.
+In October of 1976 (prior to taking title to the property), Back Bay Restorations filed for (and subsequently received) permission to remodel the property and convert it from a dormitory into six apartments.

 On February 3, 1984, Back Bay Restorations converted 274-276-278-280-282 Commonwealth into condominiums, and on September 24, 1984, it converted 148 Commonwealth, 298 Commonwealth, 199 Marlborough, and 238 Marlborough into condominiums.